marina601/discover-malta/README.md

 ## Project Goals

-This a trip booking website especially focused on Maltese tourist market.
+This a e-commerce/trip-booking website especially focused on Maltese tourist market.
 Malta is a nation of just under 450,000 people, yet its infrastructure is required to support over 1.1 million tourists every year.

 #### The main target audience of Discover Malta are:
 -	 Inbound tourists aged 25 to 44 years comprised the largest age group of tourists arriving in - Malta in 2020.
 In that year, roughly 273 thousand international travelers within this age    group visited the country.
 -	Families who are looking for children friendly activities
 -	Couples who are looking to explore different parts of the island
 -	People looking for unique experiences during their holidays